Kurento/kurento/source/tutorials/java/tutorial-2-magicmirror.rst

    *One to one video call signaling protocol*

-As you can see in the diagram, an `SDP`:term: needs to be exchanged between client and server to establish the `WebRTC`:term: session between the browser and Kurento.
+As you can see in the diagram, an :term:`SDP` and :term:`ICE` candidates needs to be exchanged between client and server to establish the :term:`WebRTC` session between the Kurento client and server.
 Specifically, the SDP negotiation connects the WebRtcPeer at the browser with the WebRtcEndpoint at the server.
-The complete source code of this demo can be found in
+The complete source code of this demo can be found in `GitHub <https://github.com/Kurento/kurento-tutorial-java/tree/master/kurento-magic-mirror>`_.
-`GitHub <https://github.com/Kurento/kurento-tutorial-java/tree/master/kurento-magic-mirror>`_.

 Application Server Side